hbc/dc_2016_04/lessons/09_automating_workflow.md

 That's a lot of work, yes?
 But you have five more FASTQ files to go...

-- Try running this workflow on a different FASTQ file.
-What did you have to do differently in order to get this workflow to work?
 - Remembering what commands *and* what parameters to type can be pretty daunting.
 What can you do to help yourself out in this regard?
 - If you were to automate this process, what additional bits of information might you need?